 The NIOSH-funded Harvard Education and Research Center (ERC) announces the availability of funds to support pilot projects in Region I. The program will support small research projects conducted by student investigators (trainees) at the pre-doctoral or post-doctoral levels and/or by new/junior faculty investigators.
-A maximum budget request of up to \$20,000 is allowable.

-Projects must be completed and expensed by June 30, 2023.
+The maximum allowable budget request is \$20,000.
+Projects must be completed and expensed by November 1, 2024.
 Project extensions are not allowed.